-Analyse and break down the neurolinguistics: that is the words used, the tone, tempo etc. This can give us huge insights into the possible frame that the person sharing that information may be operating from, I say possible as it is not an exact science.
+Analyse and break down the neurolinguistics: that is the words used, the tone, tempo etc. This can give us tremendous insights into the possible frame that the person sharing that information may be operating from, I say possibly as it is not an exact science.

 Whether that be a deliberate frame or not.
 I am not suggesting we enter a scientific framework of analysis but rather something that protects you as a person from information overload and digesting bad information that can be damaging to your mental health and more.

 Then decide whether you want to add this to your world view, your frame of the situation and whether you want to log it mentally as fact or fiction, or just something of interest but not something that you will hold onto.
 Seriously consider this before you also share that information.
 A gut reaction share when in an emotional state can lead to sending out wrong information we later regret, something I am sure we have all done in one form or another.

 Part of the metacognitive process is stepping back to realise and analyse your emotional reaction to your own thoughts or the words you have taken in that then become part of those thoughts.
 This is great insight for protecting your own mental and neurological health but also that of others.
 If you have a negative or positive reaction to a piece of information, you might want to metacognitively assess if that was the desired result and if people you know, and others might react in the same way.
 Considering this can make us think twice before sharing information and before being swept up by it ourselves.